jweede/concatenations-solution/README.md

 So I made a simple solution that uses a regex of the form `"word1|word2|word3..."` to search for a phrase, a hashed set of found words, and a simple recursive function `match` to ensure that the matches are consecutive and unique.

 Just run `python test.py` and it'll pull in and run the testcases

+---

+Notes:

+I noticed recently that the solution for input04 is different for my matcher versus the example 'output' given.
+It would appear this discrepancy is due to my matcher being case sensitive and theirs not.
+Naturally, I consider my case-sensitive solution correct. :)